 We have already talked about the punch of Jacques Audiard (Grand Prix in 2009 with Un Prophète), but we should not forget that Beyond the Hills by Cristian Mungiu (Palme d’Or in 2007) and La Part des Anges by Ken Loach (Palme d’Or in 2006) were partly financed thanks to them and were made here.
 An exceptional line-up.
 Let’s not be blasé: this group shot is a colossal success!

-Without a doubt, this is the crowning achievement of a pro-active approach for three production companies, representing three successive generations, which today co-exist and complete each other in the city of Liège.
-Three extremely active companies with a very real impact on the audiovisual service companies located in the Pôle Image de Liège, such as Eye-Lite (lease of shooting material), Mikros Image (visual effects) or the brand new mixing studio SonicPil.
+It is therefore the culmination of a proactive approach for three production houses representing three successive generations that now coexist and complement each other in the Cité Ardente.
+Three very active companies that have a real impact on the audiovisual services companies installed at the Pôle Image de Liège such as Eye-Lite (rental of filming equipment), Mikros Image (visual effects) or the brand new mixing studio SonicPil.

 But the success ofHors Les Murs is naturally also that of David Lambert, a concentrate of talent, fiercely determined to impose his mark on our cinematographic landscape.
 Because behind his courtesy, his omnipresent smile and his apparent nonchalance, David is a demanding and very talented artist.
 Known for his script expertise, he seduced the festivals with his first short film(Vivre encore un peu) and logically followed it up with a feature film.
 A love story.
 Homosexual.